Ungaretti/use24h_device_flasher/README.md

 <img src="https://github.com/Ungaretti/Gui-for-esptool-ck/blob/master/assets/use24hFlasher3.png">

-This is a simplified version of version 2.0, but it's more versatile, as it allows programming SONOFF BASIC devices without extra configurations.
+This is a simplified version of version 2.0, but I believe it's more straightforward.
+It has only one main window and allows programming SONOFF BASIC devices.

+---

 # use24h_device_flasher-2.0